US OIL RECOVERY

 What Is Being Done to Clean Up the Site?

-The EPA has continued to protect the public health, welfare and the environment, including Vince Bayou, by overseeing subsequent Site stabilization activities performed by some the PRP Group.
+The EPA has continued to protect the public health, welfare and the environment, including Vince Bayou, by overseeing subsequent site stabilization activities performed by the PRP Group.

 What Is the Current Site Status?

 The PRP Group began stabilization activities at the Site around November 2011.
-In accordance with an EPA approved work plan, and in coordination with the EPA and the Texas Commission on Environmental Quality (TCEQ), a remediation contractor hired by the Potential Responsible Party (PRP) Group, has been stabilizing the Site.
+In accordance with an EPA approved work plan, and in coordination with the EPA and the Texas Commission on Environmental Quality (TCEQ), remediation contractors hired by the Potential Responsible Party (PRP) Group, have been stabilizing the Site.

-An administrative settlement between the EPA, the PRP Group and Bayer Crop Science, Inc. was signed on May 14, 2015.
-This Administrative Order on Consent (AOC) is for the preparation and performance of a Remedial Investigation and Feasibility Study (RI/FS) for the 400 N. Richey Street property, known as Area of Investigation 1 (AOI-1), of the USOR property.
+A secondadministrative settlement between the EPA, the PRP Group, and Bayer Crop Science, Inc. was signed on May 14, 2015.
+This AOC is for the preparation and performance of a Remedial Investigation and Feasibility Study (RI/FS) for the 400 N. Richey Street property, known as Area of Investigation 1 (AOI-1), of the USOR property.
 The RI/FS Work Plan and associated plans prepared by the PRP Group were approved by the EPA on February 23, 2016.
-The AOI-1 RI/FS field activities started in May 2016 and is currently ongoing.
+The AOI-1 RI/FS field activities started in May 2016 and are currently ongoing.